 Although Web of Science is often the best place to begin tracking citations, this source has significant limitations.
 These include:

 - coverage is heavily biased in favour of English-language journals.
-If a foreign-language journal does not provide a summary of its article contents in English, Web of Science simply omits the journal from its database.
+If a foreign-language journal does not provide a summary of its article contents in English, Web of Science simply omits the journal.

 - coverage outside science, technology and medicine is extremely thin.